-ENGL 111G Rhetoric and Composition with a C or higher; placement into college-level math and reading courses or completion of developmental courses with a C or higher; cumulative GPA of 2.0 or higher; the last 15 credits taken at NMSU.
+ENGL 111G Rhetoric and Composition with a C or higher; placement into college-level math and reading courses or completion of developmental courses with a C or higher; cumulative GPA of 2.0 or higher.
+A minimum of 15 of the 60 credits for the associate's degree must be completed at NMSU or one of its community colleges.
+Individual academic programs may have additional requirements.
 TOTAL CREDITS REQUIRED FOR DEGREE: (60)

 Engineering - Associate of Science (p.
-114)
+136)

 ENGR 100.
-Introduction to Engineering 3 Credits (2+3P)
+Introduction to Engineering